(FLT) Les Tulipiers, Welcoming family holiday home, secure pool, in the Dordogne SW France

 The whole property consists of two maison bourgeoises, built in 1888, which were once the home of Achille Urbain, the professor after whom our street was named.

 Les Tulipiers is one of the two houses and is now a well-appointed and stylish retreat offering holiday accommodation.
 Across the large courtyard sits the other house, with its two Périgord-style towers, where owners Peter and Lesley live.
+They do have a very well behaved dog.

-Les Tulipiers is ideally situated just a few minutes walk from the centre of Riberac, yet in an area which is quiet and green.
+Les Tulipiers is ideally situated just a few minutes walk from the centre of Riberac, yet in an area that is quiet and green.
 Many of our guests have commented on how it feels as if we are in the country, surrounded as we are by established trees and gardens.

 A complimentary apéritif is offered to Les Tulipiers guests who dine at Le Chabrot, an excellent local restaurant (Full details provided on arrival)